 Joseph's passion for non-profit leadership has led to a wide variety of service opportunities.
 He currently serves as a Development Assistant in the Office of Development and Alumni Relations and a staff member in the Office of Admissions and Public Engagement for the University of Illinois School of Music.
-He is also the Director of Development for Three Spinners, a regional non-profit dedicated to welcoming and providing support for refugee and immigrant communities in the Champaign-Urbana community.
+He is also the Director of Development for Three Spinners, a regional non-profit dedicated to welcoming and providing support for refugee and immigrant communities in Illinois.
 He served as National Board Member (MA) for the National Collegiate Choral Organization from 2012-2015.
 While on the faculty at Smith College, Joseph was an active participant in departmental leadership and spearheaded a variety of innovative initiatives within the Department of Music and collaborations with other departments and institutions.
 In 2010, he co-founded the Community Chorus of Detroit, a 501(c)(3) nonprofit organization, and served on the Board of Directors.
 While at Northwestern University, Joseph was Chairman of the Student Advisory Board for the Bienen School of Music, where he significantly expanded participation, the organizational structure, overall impact, and outreach efforts.